pcwilcox/dns/README.md

 include: "/config/unbound/*.conf"
 ```

+To modify the config, place `*.conf` files in `/config/unbound`.
+Unbound will include any files found there at launch and override these values.
+Read the [documentation](https://unbound.docs.nlnetlabs.nl/en/latest/) for details on how to do this.

+#### Verification

+`unbound-checkconf` is used to verify working configuration on startup.
+Observe `/config/dns.log` in case of errors.

+#### Root hints

+A root hints file is downloaded on container start.
+By default the file is pulled from `https://www.internic.net/domain/named.cache`but this can be overridden by setting the `ROOT_HINT` environment variable.

 ### dnsmasq

-dnsmasq will include `*.conf` files from `/config/dnsmasq` at launch.
-Read the [documentation](https://dnsmasq.org/docs/dnsmasq-man.html) for details on how to do this.
-By default it uses the following config:
+dnsmasq uses the following default config:

 ```conf
 port=53